ernest-bruce/human-internet/humanity/humanity.md

 ### Principles
-the human·internet principles guide the development of human-centric technologies, policies, and rules used in the ecosystem:
+the **Human·Internet Principles** guide the development of human-centric technologies, policies, and rules used in the ecosystem:

   * entity·data belongs to the owner, who maintains total control over it
   * entity·data must remain *private*